RobertParesi/MonarchMoneyTrendReport/FAQ.md

 > [!IMPORTANT]
 > Only install or update the Monarch Money Tweaks extension from **this GitHub location only**.
 Do not install from other locations including direct links in Reddit or other websites.
 This GitHub page is the only **official location** that should be used to get the extension.

-## Fixed vs Flexible expenses
+## Fixed vs Flexible Spending
 > Extension added field found when selecting Settings / Categories in Monarch Money:

-You can further define expenses **on the Group level** by either "Fixed" or "Non Fixed" expenses when looking at Trends report and Tags report.
+You can further define expenses **on the Group level** by either "Fixed Spending" or "Flexible Spending" when looking at Trends report and Tags report.
 Select Settings / Categories and check the box as appropriate.
 If there are no Account Groups that have been checked, these reports will not breakdown the expenses.

 ![Settings](/images/MM_FixedNoFixed.png)